 The gardens are located a few minutes away from Sydney’s lively China town area and a short walk from the Darling Harbour waterfront precinct.
 This is an ideal spot as you are able to combine a visit to the gardens with exploring the surrounding areas.
 This means that if the hustle and bustle of city life gets too much you can easily slip away into a peaceful garden paradise.
 It is also a perfect option for families staying in the nearby precincts to reconnect in a nature setting whilst still being able to have an urban style holiday.

-Unique Elements of the Garden
+Unique Elements of Sydney’s Chinese Garden

 The Chinese garden of friendship recreates the harmony of a traditional Chinese garden setting.
 Modelled on the private garden estates of households during the time of the Ming Dynasty, it features the five elements of wood, fire, earth, metal and water.
 Walking through the gates into the walled garden you will find waterfalls, exotic plants, pavilions, lakes and hidden pathways.
 The gardens are shaded by willow trees and a beautiful focal point is the lake filled with Koi fish.

-The Gardens by Lotus
+The Gardens by Lotus – sip tea in Sydney’s Chinese Garden

 Housed in a heritage-listed teahouse you can indulge in a yum-cha style menu with a large selection of Chinese tea at The Gardens by Lotus.
 The menu focuses on providing traditional Sichuan delicacies in a modern Australian style restaurant.
 Throughout the year various events are also scheduled such as “Make your own dumpling classes” and a separate room is available for functions, events and special occasions.
 The restaurant sources all of it’s food items from local suppliers and vegetarians and vegan options are available.